-Our school values the simple, honorable premise of unity and uplifting of young women in order to teach and assist them with building higher levels of self-worth, self-respect, self-esteem, self-awareness, and self-confidence.
+We believe in the honorable premise of unity and uplifting of young women in order to teach and assist them with building higher levels of self-worth, self-respect, self-esteem, self-awareness and self-confidence

-Our scholars are well-rounded young women who possess the necessary academic skills and knowledge and are excited about learning.
+We believe in well-rounded young women who possess the necessary academic skills and knowledge and are excited about learning

 Habit of Excellence: Exceeding academic standards and approaching education by being outstanding and having a spirit of greatness

 Habit of Perseverance: Being persistent in every task despite difficulty or delay in achieving success